-Menigiomas are a catgegory of primary brain tumour.
+Meningiomas are a category of primary brain tumour.
 They are slow growing, and often symptom free.
 They form in the meninges - the thin layer of tissues which surround the brain - rather than in the brain itself.

-It's estimated that roughly one in a thousand people are affected at some stage in their lives, making menigiomas one of the most common types of brain tumour.
+It's estimated that roughly one in a thousand people are affected at some stage in their lives, making meningiomas one of the most common types of brain tumour.

 The cause is unknown - although it's been discovered that ionising radiation (x-rays etc) can be a trigger in genetically prone individuals.
 The growth rate appears to be affected by the levels of some hormones, e.g. progesterone.
 There may also be a link with obesity.